kanamesasaki/thermocraft/src/content/articles/disk-viewfactor.md

 In this article, we will derive analytical view factor expressions for a disk from a plate element.
 We describe the disk geometry and relative position with respect to the plate element by parameters $(R, h, \omega)$ as shown in Figure 1.
+The actual view factor values can be calculated by our online tool: [View Factor Calculator](https://viewfactor.thermocraft.space).

 ![disk-viewfactor-1](./disk-viewfactor-1.svg)
 _Figure 1: Geometrical Configuration of a Disk and a Plate Element for View Factor Evaluation._